MohamedPHP/services/readme.md

 # For The Paypal Payment

+frist before any thing read the documentations please because of updates https://paypal.github.io/PayPal-PHP-SDK/sample/

+# staps i walked through

 1- Create Developer Accout In Paypal.
+2- Create sandbox account.
-2- Create App In Paypal.
+3- Create App In Paypal and assign it to sand box account.
-3- Make PHP File Into config folder in the laravel project and puth this code into it
+4- Make PHP File Into config folder in the laravel project and puth this code into it
 ```php
 <?php
     return [